idptools/dodo/README.md

 Logging changes below.

+* V0.12 - November 15, 2023.
+Added ability to save out the predicted folded domains as individual PDBs from Python and in the command line.

-V0.11 - October 30, 2023.
+* V0.11 - October 30, 2023.
 Couple small fixes, updated documentation, fixed some embarassingly bad typos.

-V0.10 - October 24, 2023.
+* V0.10 - October 24, 2023.
 Big changes!
 Added functionality to generate multiple IDRs for a single PDB so you can make 'simulation-like' visualizations when viewing in PDB!
 I also added command-line functionality and fixed some more bugs.
 Note: the multiple models are for visualization only and not equivalent to actual simulations!

-V0.06 - October 17, 2023.
+* V0.06 - October 17, 2023.
 Added functionality to place folded domains in an approximate linear arrangement for visualization purposes.

-V0.05 - October 5, 2023.
+* V0.05 - October 5, 2023.
 Major overhaul to the backend to make structure generation more robust and efficient.
 Changed some user facing functionality and added ability to generate a PDB of an IDR from sequence alone.
 Improved documentation.

-V0.04 - September 29, 2023.
+* V0.04 - September 29, 2023.
 Made it so the atoms of folded domains can be kept in the structure.
 Only CA for the IDRs for now.
 Improved performance a bit.
 Still need to clean up the code a lot..
 Made everything callable by the PDBParserObj made from the class pdb_tools.PDBParser

-V0.03 - September 28, 2023.
+* V0.03 - September 28, 2023.
 Made it so you can save the IDRs generated from sequence alone.
 Removed the ability to make all atom structures because it wasn't great.
 This hopefully will come in the future.

-V0.02 - September 26, 2023.
+* V0.02 - September 26, 2023.
 Added generating IDR coords from sequence alone.
 Added filling in all atom coordinates from alpha carbon coordinate using fixed bond angles and distances, which isn't great but is better than nothing.

-V0.01 - September 25, 2023.
+* V0.01 - September 25, 2023.
 Initial release.

 ### Copyright